 LAPSED MEMBERSHIP If your membership lapsed up to or prior to 1st August 2022, please download the membership form above.

 Becoming a member of the AQHA is not just a subscription, it’s a lifestyle!

 Promotional memberships are available to first time members of the AQHA.

-Join other quarter horse owners and become part of the Australian Quarter Horse Industry
+Join other quarter horse owners and be part of the Australian Quarter Horse family,

 - Register your horse

 - Transfer of Ownership

 - Horseback Riding Program